 Bandwidth measures how much data is transferred between your website’s server and people’s computers or devices.

 If you get lots of website visitors, you use lots of bandwidth.
-You don’t need to worry about this, though, as both Bluehost and HostGator give you unlimited bandwidth.
+You don’t need to worry about this, as Bluehost and HostGator give you unlimited bandwidth.

-As with HostGator’s storage space policy, both Bluehost and HostGator do have fair usage plans when it comes to bandwidth.
+Like HostGator’s storage space policy, both Bluehost and HostGator have fair bandwidth usage plans.

 Winner: Tie